mjiderhamn/worx-landroid-nodejs/README.md

 To start sending Landroid information to Home Assistant run `landroid2home-assistant.bat`.

+For tips setting up push notifications, see [here](home-assistant.md).

 ## Domoticz

 If you plan to use [Domoticz home automation system](http://domoticz.com/), follow these additional steps: